RominR/Heart-Disease-Mortality-Rate/README.md

 # Heart-Disease-Mortality-Rate
 The dataset is about, "U.S. Heart Disease Mortality Data Among US Adults (35+) by State/Territory and County – 2016-2018".
+The CSV file has been directly loaded from website using 'requests' and 'io.StringIO'.
 In this dataset, I have shown how we can deal with the missing values in Python.
 Four different methods are used to deal with missing values:
 (1) Deleting the columns with missing data,